richardbrinkman/surparser/README.md

 surparser.pdf -f markdown

 optional arguments:
   -h, --help            show this help message and exit --all                 Output all sections --answer-score        Lists all questions ordered by the average score --cesuur percentage   Cesuur
   --db database.db      Name of the database file (defaults to :memory:)
+  --distribution        Adds a table of multiple choice answers and their
+                        distribution
   --input input_file_name.csv
                         Name of the input CSV file (defaults to ItemsDeliveredRawReport.csv)